Encyclopedia Entry • Films Main

 Cast: Joan Crawford (as "Mary Turner"), Robert Armstrong, Marie Prevost, Kent Douglass, Hale Hamilton, John Miljan, Purnell B. Pratt, Polly Moran, Robert Emmett O'Connor, Tyrell Davis, William Bakewell, George Cooper, Gwen Lee, Isabel Withers.

-Credits: From the play "Within the Law" by Bayard Veiller (which opened in NYC on 9/11/1912).
+Credits: From the play "Within the Law" by Bayard Veiller (which opened on Broadway on 9/11/1912 and ran for 541 performances).
 Adaptation: Lucien Hubbard and Charles MacArthur.
 Dialogue: Charles MacArthur.
 Director: Sam Wood.
 Camera: Charles Rosher.
 Editor: Hugh Wynn.
 Art Direction: Cedric Gibbons.
 Costume Design: Adrian.
 Sound: Douglas Shearer.

 Notes: